-Our Party and Government delegation goes to the Soviet Union.
+Our Party and government delegation goes to the Soviet Union.
 Khrushchev's manoeuvres: the "carrot" in evidence - the Soviet government converts the credits into grants.
-Leningrad: Pospyelov and Kozlov censor our speeches, "We should not mention the Yugoslavs," Our official talk with Khrushchev and others.
-Khrushchev gets angry: "You want to take us back to Stalin's course", "Tito and Rankovic are better than Kardelj and Popovic.
-Tempo is an ass..., is unstable."
-A chance meeting with the Yugoslav ambassador in Moscow, Micunovic.
+Leningrad: Pospelov and Kozlov censor our speeches.
+"We should not mention the Yugoslavs."
+Our official talk with Khrushchev and others.
+Khrushchev gets angry: "You want to take us back to Stalin's course," "Tito and Ranković are better than Kardeli and Popović.
+Tempo is an ass.... is unstable."
+A chance meeting with Yugoslav ambassador in Moscow. the Mićunović.
 Khrushchev's visit to Albania, May 1959.
 Khrushchev and Malinovsky ask us for military bases: "We shall control the whole Mediterranean from the Bosporus to Gibraltar."
 The adviser on the extermination of dogs.
 The Soviet Embassy in Tirana, a centre of the KGB.